1. Why should you invest in SCSS?

 The following people/groups are eligible to opt for SCSS:

-1. Senior citizen of India aged 60 years or above.
+1. Senior citizens of India aged 60 years or above.

-2. Retirees who have opted for the Voluntary Retirement Scheme (VRS) or Superannuation with the age between 55-60.
+2. Retirees who have opted for the Voluntary Retirement Scheme (VRS) or Superannuation in the age bracket 55-60.
 Here the investment has to be done within a month of receiving the retirement benefits.

 3. Retired defense personnel with a minimum age of 50 years.